Phway Phway

-Phway won her first Myanmar Academy Award in 2012 with the film Let Pan, achieved her second award in 2015 with the film I'm Rose, Darling and third award in 2018 with the film Shwe Kyar.
+Phway Phway won her first Myanmar Academy Award in 2012 with the film Let Pan, achieved her second award in 2015 with the film I'm Rose, Darling and third award in 2018 with the film Shwe Kyar.
 All films were directed by four-time Myanmar Academy Award winner Wyne.

 Early life and education

-Phway Phway was born on 9 August 1988 in Mogok, Burma to parent Mg U and his wife Theingi.
+Phway Phway was born on 9 August 1988 in Mogok, Burma to her parents U Mg Oo and Daw Theingi.
 She attended high school at the Kamayut 2 High School from 1993 to 2004, and graduated from University of Foreign Languages, Yangon with a Bachelor of Arts degree in Korean in 2008.

 Career

 Phway Phway had a great interest in becoming a singer as a child.
 She and her friends formed a band, "Art of Depression" with her as a vocalist.
-At university, she began modeling; her first modeling opportunity was for the MAX Calendar in 2007 with the name "Shwe Yee Ko Oo" which is her birth name.
-Then she named herself as "Phway Phway" as her actress name.
+At university, she began modeling; her first modeling opportunity was for the MAX Calendar in 2007 with the name Shwe Yee Ko Oo which is her birth name.
+Then she named herself as Phway Phway as her actress name.
 Her modeling career led to appearing in music videos and TV commercials, and direct-to-video films.
 She starred in over 100 video films and appeared on many magazine covers.
-She was awarded a successful new face actor in 2009 People Magazine Award and the best leading actress in "Lat Pan" movie (which was her very first movie) in Myanmar Academy Awards 2012.
+She was awarded a successful new face actress in 2009 People Magazine Award and the best leading actress in "Lat Pan" movie (which was her very first movie) in Myanmar Academy Awards 2012.

-She created her first MTV called MyWorld in August 2020.
+She created her first MTV show called MyWorld in August 2020.

 Personal life

 Besides acting, singing and modeling, Phway Phway also has great interest in fashion designing.
 She believes that if she was not involved in the entertainment industry, she would have studied fashion and created her own label.
-She is the cousin of Myanmar model and actress Wut Hmone Shwe Yee.
-Phway Phway was listed as the Second Youngest Academy Award Winner after Soe Pyae Thazin.
-Phway Phway's fan called her "Phway Sein".
+She is the cousin of Myanmar model and actress Wutt Hmone Shwe Yi.
+Phway Phway was listed as the second youngest Academy Award Winner after Soe Pyae Thazin.
+Phway Phway's fans called her "Phway Sein".